nvkhanh/photo_gallery/README.md

 # Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment section for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ## How to use
 Download or clone this repo by using the link below